-You’re sitting down at the end of the day with a tangible sense of calm and control, maybe even excitement, about the important things in life.
+You can sit down at the end of the day with a tangible sense of calm and control, maybe even excitement, about the most important things in life.

 It took years to figure out that both were, and are, central to your satisfaction about how to spend your time.

 Knowing what matters to you, and being able to express it, is one of the key benefits of time management.
-This is often in the form of goals, either in your head, or that you’ve put on paper (of all the tips on setting goals, this one’s a ‘must do’).
+This is often in the form of goals, either in the ones in your head, or, better still, the ones out of it.

 Whether it’s a simple task, a major project, or even a lifetime ambition, clarity about what you’re doing makes decision making so much easier.
 You know what you want to do and why you want to do it.

 This is why planning is so important.
-Any time spent thinking about what to do is an investment that will pay you back many times over, in both the short and longer term.
-Planning creates clarity.
+Any time spent thinking about what to do is an investment that will pay you back many times over.

 Clarity about what to do is important, but so is your ability to actually do it.
 Even when you know what you want to do, there are countless time traps to negotiate in order for you to actually do it.

-Procrastinating, perfectionism, interruptions, most meetings, disorganization, distractions... these are just a few of the common major time wasters that we all have to deal with, usually on a daily basis.
+Procrastinating, perfectionism, interruptions, meetings, disorganization, distractions ... these are just a few of the common major time wasters that we all have to deal with, usually on a daily basis.

 The advantages of time management skills here?
 You have the know-how and confidence to deal with them all.
 There are some really effective time management activities to try that will help you handle pretty much every difficulty you could face in this respect.

-Doing things right means you cut to the chase with a lot less fluff and nonsense to slow you down.
+Do the right things right - you'll cut to the chase with a lot less fluff and nonsense to slow you down.

-One of the best ways to do this is to experiment with different time management systems.
-Whichever one you prefer, you’ll have a framework with which to process whatever you decide to do, smoothly and efficiently.
+One of the best ways to do this is to experiment with a system.
+Whichever one you prefer, use a framework to process whatever you decide to do, smoothly and efficiently.